Natasya-Mathein/School_District_Analysis/README.md

 * Thomas High School % passing math, % passing reading and % of overall change to 97.50%, 97.02% and 90.63%
 * Average Math Score by grade and by school also affected since there are no score for 9th grade from Thomas High School
 * Average Reading Score by grade and by school also affected since there are no score for 9th grade from Thomas High School
+* Based on these results, Charter Schools have significantly outperformed District Schools

 ###### Thomas High School Before 9th Grader Edit